-The Audit and Assurance technical area has information, guidance and events about the Audit and Assurance Faculty, clarified ISAs, working in the regulated area of audit, the future of audit, audit quality forum, gain audit rights in the UK, audit quality forum.
+The Audit and Assurance technical area has information, guidance and events about the Audit and Assurance Faculty, clarified ISAs, working in the regulated area of audit, the future of audit, gain audit rights in the UK and the audit quality forum.

 ICAEW’s Audit Qualification (AQ) is only available to ICAEW members and is free of charge.
 Please read through the following carefully to determine if the AQ is relevant to you and how you should apply.